highpowerxh/CSC453BlogPost/CSC453_Midterm_Blog_Post.md

 ...
 }
 ```
-The stack pointer will save and restore after calling function.
+The stack pointer will save and restore after calling function, which will record the position in the 'main' function to resume after calling another function.

 Let's step into `call_function()`:
 ```C
 static PyObject *